Loading...

 On June 24, we explore why, and what the hospitals that figured it out did differently.
 A CEO, an AI accelerator lead, and a critical care specialist from three Dutch hospitals join Wouter Gude, author of the AI Monitor for Hospitals 2026, to share the decisions, the resistance, and the lessons they wish they had earlier.

-You will also see kaiko’s clinical AI agent live, newly launched and already running at leading European hospitals, preparing a full patient consultation.
+You will also see kaiko, the clinical AI workspace, live and already running at leading European hospitals, preparing a patient consultation.
 And you will hear from a surgeon at NKI-AVL on what it changed for him and his patients.

 Walk away with a clear answer to the question most hospital leaders are still sitting with: what does it actually take?